 To offer private Piano/Keyboard Lessons at no charge or at a significantly reduced rate to students who express and demonstrate a clear desire and ability to study music but lack the financial means to pursue music lessons.

-To make music study accessible to all children through a scholarship-based program that allows all students the opportunity to achieve benefits that other more economically advantaged students are able to enjoy through private music lessons.
+Make music study accessible to all children through a scholarship-based program that allows all students the opportunity to achieve benefits that other more economically advantaged students are able to enjoy through private music lessons.

 Music Blocks currently relies entirely on grants and charitable donations to fund its programs.
 100% of the funds goes to operations and administrative costs.
 (No portion goes to third party fundraisers.)
 The funds are used to purchase the fully weighted, full size (88 key) electronic keyboards, stands, benches, headphones (for students who are ready to practice on their own), keyboard storage covers and cabinets, lesson materials and teacher compensation as well as administrative costs, including insurance, facilities rental fees (currently waived by District 220 at Sunny Hill as long as students pay $0 for their lessons) and annual filing fees.